Head of Online Medical Content

 In short, a hearing aid works by amplifying the sounds around you, making them louder and clearer.
 An audiologist will be able to assess your hearing and recommend the best type of hearing aid for your needs.

 If you recognise any of the situations or symptoms described above, it's definitely worth getting your hearing checked.
-You can start by visiting your GP, who can refer you to an audiologist for a hearing assessment.
+You can start by contacting your local audiologist for a hearing assessment.

 A hearing test is quick, painless, and can provide you with valuable information about your hearing health.
 And if it turns out you do have moderate hearing loss, remember that there are solutions available that can help you enjoy a better quality of life.